John-Rood/VectorVault/README.md

 # Interact with your Vault:

 `add` : Add item to the Vault, with automatic text splitting and processing for long texts.
-Main function to add to the vault.
+Main way to add to vault.
 <br>
 `add_item` : Add item to the Vault
 <br>
-`add_item_with_vector` : Add item to the Vault with vector provided; - only accepts vectors of 1536 dimensions
+`add_item_with_vector` : Add item to the Vault with vector provided - only accepts vectors of 1536 dimensions
 <br>
 `save` : Saves the vectors to the Vault and uploads any metadata.
 <br>